 At Thornton we aim to keep all staff up to date with training and professional development regarding the needs of children with SEND.
-The Senior SENCO and SENCO attend relevant training and meetings and cascade the information to staff.
-The SLT and Senior SENCO ensure that the staff training opportunities are matched to the needs of the staff and children and where possible link to the school development priorities.
+The Assistant Head teacher for Inclusion attends relevant training and meetings and cascades the information to staff.
+The SLT ensure that the staff training opportunities are matched to the needs of the staff and children and where possible link to the school development priorities.